Learn the History

 The Evolution of the World Wide Web

-The Internet can be traced back to the invention of computers and networking in the 1950s.
+The Internet can be traced back to the invention of computers and networking in the 1950s, long before the world wide web came into existance.
 In the early 1960s the Department of Defense finalized the first Computer Network, ARPANET.
 While working with ARPANET, Tim Berners-Lee created the World Wide Web to harness the Internet and connect his hypertext documents together.
 ARPANET was decommissioned in 1990 but limited private connections to the Internet in several larger cities by the late 1980s were growing and when NSFNET was decommissioned in 1995, they removed the last restrictions to public use of the Internet, paving the way to a commercially viable superhighway.